 It wasn’t too long after meeting Natalie, that I bought her a frame engraved with those words alongside a photo of the two of us.
 I had no doubt in my mind that she was the one, and every time we’d meet, we were sure to let each other know how serious we were about one another.
 You see, it was love at first sight.
 A term that I accept is probably hard to understand unless you’ve experienced it yourself.
 I remember rolling my eyes at the thought.
 How could you possibly love somebody you don’t even know?
 Queue Natalie…

-…and the start of our sickeningly cute lesbian love story…
+…and the start of our romantic lesbian love story…

 I can’t remember exactly what I replied, but it was probably something embarrassing along the lines of ‘that’s rich coming from you‘.
 God, I thought I was so smooth.
 I’m pretty sure we saved our first conversations from the dating app somewhere.
 We’ll have to dig them out to give you all a good laugh.
 Anyway, I digress, but that’s how we first, I suppose you could say, found each other.

 For the first time in what felt like a long time, I was genuinely excited to be speaking to this girl.
 She was funny, beautiful, and seemed pretty interested in me as well.
 The conversation flowed so naturally that I hadn’t even considered the bombshell that was to follow.
 “I can’t believe you live so far away.”
 Excuse me, what?
 What does she mean?
 The app should only match me with local people.

 Not a Fairy Tale Lesbian Love Story After All…